 If you’re unsure of where you’d like to take them, talk to your photographer!
 They should be able to give you the best location suggestions based on the timing and lighting.

-Still looking for the perfect Wedding Venue?
-Click here.
+Still looking for the perfect North Texas Wedding Venue?
+Check out our free resource!

 6. Take some (or all) family formals before the ceremony